d-iii-s/msim/notes.md

 msim allows different names of registers, this needs to be abstracted, or separate functionality needs to be added.

+## instructions

+Instruction decoding is done in multiple steps.
+First by switching based on the opcode field, and then based on the func fields, that are specific to each format.
+### LOAD

+The only difference between the kinds of loads are the length and whether a shorter number is sign extended or zero extended.
+Should this be routed on decode time or at execution time?

+Decode time leads to slightly faster execution afterwards (saving one switch on already decoded instructions if it is cached).

+Execution time saves on copypasted code.

 ## random msim facts

 - all device interrupts are handled on cpu with id 0